By integrating your email marketing with the right CRM, you can drastically improve your ROI when it comes to email marketing.

 Just think, all of your leads info is in probably already in your CRM, so if you want to write them an email then you have to pull up their data in the CRM then also open your email and then write the email while double-checking that you spelled their name right and got all the detail in order.
 A simple email has now taken 3 times as long to write and you’re a lot more likely to put some typos in there too!

-When using a CRM that also integrates email services makes it easy to create templated emails that fill in all those details for you and all you have to do is hit send!
-All you have to do is choose the who you want to write and your CRM should be able to auto-fill things like names, business names, or anything else you might want.
+Using a CRM that also integrates email services makes it easy to create templated emails that fill in all those details for you and all you have to do is hit send!
+All you have to do is choose who you want to write and your CRM should be able to auto-fill things like names, business names, or anything else you might want.

 On top of that, the best CRM’s, like Hubspot for example, can connect to Gmail directly, meaning you can use your templated emails and auto-fill features without even loading up your CRM.